 Administrative safeguards

-The HIPAA security rules manage the policies and procedures of the administrative safeguards which bring the privacy rule and the security rule together.
+The HIPAA security rules manage the administrative safeguards’ policies and procedures, which bring the privacy and security rules together.
 Be that as it may, to protect ePHI the HIPAA compliance checklist assigns a security officer and a privacy officer.

-Risk analysis – It analyzes the data to see the use of PHI and determines all the ways to follow the HIPAA Act.
+Risk analysis – It analyzes the data to see the use of PHI and determines how to follow the HIPAA Act.

 Risk management – It reduces risk by implementing sufficient measures at an appropriate level.

-Must be remembered, the compliance ensures that you are not missing anything with regards to the security rule.
+Remember, compliance ensures you are not missing anything regarding the security rule.

 Physical safeguard

 To enumerate, the HIPAA security rules pertain to physical access to PHI.
-The computer hard drives, hard-copy files, and other hardware that contains PHI are to be a safeguard.
-In fact, the following are the physical safeguard risk assessment.
+Hard drives, hard-copy files, and other PHI hardware must be safeguarded.
+The following are the physical safeguard risk assessments.

-Workstation access – The authorized persons only can access the workstations they need.
+Workstation access – Only authorized persons can access the workstations they need.
 Therefore, each workstation should implement physical safeguards to protect data.

-Device control – Make sure to remove the appropriate PHI, if the hardware is being reused for another purpose or workstation.
+Device control – Remove the appropriate PHI if the hardware is being reused for another purpose or a workstation.

 Technical safeguards

-Significantly, it focuses on the technology to protect PHI, as well as who controls and has access to those systems.
-Henceforth, the security rule does not require the use of any specific technology and the areas in your technical safeguard risk assessment that need to be covered for compliance.
+Significantly, it focuses on the technology to protect PHI and who controls and has access to those systems.
+Henceforth, the security rule does not require using any specific technology, and the areas in your technical safeguard risk assessment must be covered for compliance.

 Audit controls – It examines records and all activity within systems that contain or use PHI.